On straightening for Segal spaces: Straightening and unstraightening

-Next, note that $\mu$ depends in particular $1$-functorially on $K$ and $\cat{C}$.
-Since both its domain and codomain send colimits in $K$ and $\cat{C}$ to limits (Lemma \ref{lem:cocart fib preserves limits}), it suffices to verify that $\mu$ is an equivalence for generating objects $K$ and $\cat{C}$.
+\item Both the domain and codomain of $\mu$ are tensored over $\hcat{Cat}_d(\kappa)$ and $\mu$ is tensored over $\hcat{Cat}_d(\kappa)$. \end{enumerate} Let us start with assertion \ref{it:mu underlying equiv}.
+As a first reduction, note that $\mu$ depends in particular $1$-functorially on $K$ and $\cat{C}$.
+Since both its domain and codomain send colimits in $K$ and $\cat{C}$ to limits (Lemma \ref{lem:cocart fib preserves limits} and Corollary \ref{cor:internal hom}), it suffices to verify that $\mu$ is an equivalence on underlying $1$-categories for generating objects $K$ and $\cat{C}$.
 We can therefore reduce to the case where $K$ and $\cat{C}$ are contained in $\Theta_{d+1}$.
-In particular, we may assume that $K$ is locally $\kappa$-small and that for any object $k\in K$, $K(k, k)\simeq \ast$, and likewise for $\cat{C}$.
+In particular, we may assume that $K$ is $\kappa$-small and that for any object $k\in K$, $K(k, k)\simeq \ast$, and likewise for $\cat{C}$.

 By Theorem \ref{thm:rectification}, Theorem \ref{thm:unstraightening} and Lemma \ref{lem:straightening and cores}, the $1$-cartesian fibration between $1$-categories $\pi\colon \core_1\hcat{Cocart}_d(\kappa)\rt \core_1\hcat{Cat}_{d+1}$ arises as the localization of the homotopy cartesian fibration $\EnrFun_d(\kappa)\rt \Cat(\CompSegS_{d})$, where $\EnrFun_d(\kappa)$ consists of enriched categories $\scat{C}$ together with an enriched functor $\scat{C}\rt \CompSegS_d$ whose values are homotopically $\kappa$-small, as in the proof of Proposition \ref{prop:space representability}.
 In particular, this implies that there are equivalences